faybauder/portfolio-landing-page/README.md

 ## Description

-_{This is a webpage made to be a profession and personal portfolio of Fay Bauder. it includes photos of them and their business, and well as descriptions of their work, interests, and education}_
+_This is a webpage made to be a profession and personal portfolio of Fay Bauder. it includes photos of them and their business, and well as descriptions of their work, interests, and education_

 ## Setup/Installation Requirements